 All young children need to have a consistent, loving caregiver as a primary caregiver who builds a healthy, formative relationship with the child over time.
 When parents rely on others to help them care for their child, the family should look for loving, predictable, stable caregivers who show an interest in the child and has the capacity to reliably care for the child.

-- Explore a variety of economic and work arrangement options to permit your child to be cared for by one or both parents at all times
+- Explore a variety of economic and work arrangement options to permit your child to be cared for by one or both parents as much as possible

 - Parents should expect and encourage their child to form an attachment to the caregiver

-- Minimizing the number of hours in non-parental care as much as possible provides the best opportunity for a child to build secure attachments with parents
+- Minimize the number of hours in non-parental care as much as possible

-- Holding and cuddling helps parents and babies reconnect after being apart.
-Include the child in day-to-day tasks, and spend non-work time with family
+- Holding and cuddling and other reunion rituals and routines can help parents and babies reconnect after being apart.
+Include the child in day-to-day tasks, and spend non-work time with family.

 - Our infant, with whom we practice AP, will have to go to daycare soon.
 He does not sleep alone during the day and needs to be rocked to sleep.
 Will daycare greatly affect him, and what can we do to make this transition smoother?